Fedrosauro/SeBu-React-Native-App/README.md

 ## Features

 - **Home Screen** : The Home screen allows users to browse items available for sale.
 Users can search for specific items using the search bar.
-Items cannot be purchase directly in the application but a customer can contact the owner of the object to buy the object
+Items cannot be purchase directly in the application but a customer can contact the owner of the object to buy the object.
+A customer can use
+Whatsapp, Telegram, or Instagram to contact the object owner

 - **My Items** : The My Items screen displays the items listed by the user, including details like the item name, description, price, and location.